bakhtzadaabshare/BiSegMamba/README.md

 ## Contact

-For questions or collaboration, please open an issue in this repository or contact the authors.
+For questions or collaboration, please open an issue in this repository or contact the authors at bakhtzada8c@gmail.com.